Can’t decide which wine is right for you or need help with your order? Please call so we can help

 0333 772 0301

-Château La Mascaronne was sold in 2019 to second growth Bordeaux estate, Cos d’Estournel, who were convinced by the potential of La Mascaronne especially following the restoration carried out in the vineyard by Tom Bove, the previous owner.
+Château La Mascaronne was sold in 2019 to Michael Reybier of second growth Bordeaux estate, Cos d’Estournel, as he was convinced by the potential of La Mascaronne especially following the restoration carried out in the vineyard by Tom Bove, the previous owner.
 Tom had managed and revitalised the estate since 1999, as well as Château Miraval selling that in 2012 to Angelina Jolie and Brad Pitt.
 At La Mascaronne, Bove replanted vineyards and converted to organic farming – gaining certification in 2016.
-Only a short time after Tom took over the estate, winemaker Nathalie Longefay was producing award-winning wines including this Quat' Saisons or Four Seasons, a rosé for drinking all year round.
+Only a short time after Tom took over the estate, winemaker Nathalie Longefay was producing award-winning wines including this wine which used to be known as Quat' Saisons or Four Seasons, a rosé for drinking all year round.
 In 2019 RobertParker.com said that La Mascaronne is an organic producer that "clearly merits more attention".
-Cos d’Estournel clearly thought so too and have promised not to make too many changes - apart from a new look label and the Quat' Saisons name which is less prominent.
+Cos d’Estournel clearly thought so too and promised not to make too many changes - apart from a new look label and the Quat' Saisons name which is less prominent.
+In a recent development NBA star Tony Parker has invested in La Mascaronne.

 With fully certified organic status La Mascaronne practises sustainability in all aspects of its vineyard management and winemaking processes and works with respect for the environment and balance of the ecosystem.
 "Long renowned for the quality of our wines due to the unique terroir - chalk/clay hills completely covered with small stones - and ideal climate, the recent major investment in wine making technology and viticulture is yielding wines of an exciting excellence."